aces/Loris-MRI/docs/03-TechnicalInfrastructure.md

 ## 3.1 Back end directory structure

-The root directory of the imaging part of a LORIS instance is typically `/data/$PROJECT`.
+The imaging part of a LORIS instance is typically separated into two directories, one located in `/data/$PROJECT`, which stores data, and `/opt/$PROJECT`, which stores the scripts.

 ```
 ## Imaging pipeline file directory structure